 Employers are facing an unprecedented time and need to be compliant with current COVID-19 safety protocols as well as employment related legislation.
 For employers who are unsure with how to deal with matters related to employment, mental health, health and safety and other matters that may arise during this time, our team at Minken Employment Lawyers can help avoid potential legal pitfalls.

 Minken Employment Lawyers is your source for expert advice and advocacy on today’s employment law issues.
-If you have any questions on COVID-19 and your workplace please contact us or call us at 905-477-7011.
+If you have any questions on preparing your workplace for a second wave of COVID-19 please contact us or call us at 905-477-7011.
 Sign up for our newsletter to receive up-to-date COVID-19 information, including new legislation and Court decisions impacting your workplace.

 Please note that this article is for informational purposes only and does not constitute legal advice.